cscart/docs/en/user_guide/settings/vendors.rst

     Vendors are available only in Multi-Vendor.

-Use this section to adjust vendor settings for the Administration panel and the storefront.
+Use this section to adjust vendor settings for the administration panel and the storefront.

 * **Display product vendor**—if you enable this setting, the name of the product vendor will appear next to the product description.